-176. Defendant Shepherd said in an email to Plaintiff dated January 9, 2014, that "I'm trying to get in touch for a story I'm doing on the UniSA course you're involved with, but can't find a phone number for you - could you please get in touch?"
+- Defendant Shepherd said in an email to Plaintiff dated January 9, 2014 that, I'm trying to get in touch for a story I'm doing on the UniSA course you're involved with, but can't find a phone number for you could you please get in touch?"
 (Opp.
 Ex.
 11).
-Her own words show that her "story" was about the Male Studies courses to be offered at the University, which included a section in one course on "Males and the Law" created by Plaintiff and to be taught by Plaintiff online.

-177. Defendant Shepherd's January 12, 2014, news article (First Am.
+Her own words show that her "story" was about the Male Studies courses to be offered at the University, which included a section in one course on "Males and the Law" created by Plaintiff and to be taught by Plaintiff. - 167.
+Defendant Shepherd's January 12, 2014, mews article (First Am.
 Cmplnt.
 Ex.
-C) disparaged all the proposed courses, including the "Males and the Law" section by publishing:
+C) disparaged all the proposed courses, including the "Males and the Law" section by publishing: - a.

-- a.
 "Dr Michael Flood, from the University of Wollongong's Centre for Research on Men and Masculinity, said these types of male studies 'really represents the margins'.
 'It comes out of a backlash to feminism and feminist scholarship.
 The new male studies is an effort to legitimise, to give academic authority, to antifeminist perspectives,' he said." - b.
 "Flinders University School of Education senior lecturer Ben Wadham, who has a specific interest in men's rights, said there was a big difference between formal masculinity studies and 'populist' male studies.
 He said there were groups that legitimately help men, and then the more extreme activists.
 'That tends to manifest in a more hostile movement which is about 'women have had their turn, feminism's gone too far, men are now the victims, white men are now disempowered', he said.
 'I would argue that the kinds of masculinities which these populist movements represent are anathema to the vision of an equal and fair gendered world.'
 Dr Wadham said that universities needed to uphold research based traditions instead of the populist, partisan approach driven by some.

-178. The false imputations in both statements were that the content of the "Males and the Law" section was anti-women, opposed to equal rights for females, hostile toward women, a threat to equality and based on flawed research.
-The truth, however, was that the "Males and the Law" section was based on law review articles from the mid-1800s to the early 2000s (one of which had been commissioned by the U.S. Congress in 1858, "Every Woman Her Own Lawyer"); recent civil rights cases; U.S. criminal sentencing guidelines; various newspaper articles; recent changes in self defenses laws; and the writings of Prof. Howard Zinn.

-179. The section simply presented a summary history of the law over the past 250 years on how the sexes were treated differently concerning various issues.
+- The false imputations in both statements were that the content of the "Males and the Law" section was anti-women, opposed to equal rights for females, hostile toward women, a threat to equality and based on flawed research.
+The truth, however, was that the "Males and the Law" section was based on law review articles from the mid-1800s to the early 2000s, one of which had been commissioned by the U.S. Congress; recent civil rights cases; U.S. criminal sentencing guidelines; various newspaper articles; recent changes in self defenses laws; and the writings of Prof. Howard Zinn.
+The section simply presented a summary history of the law over the past 250 years on how the sexes were treated differently concerning various issues.
 (Opp.
 Ex.
-10).

-180. There was no contention or controversy until Defendant Shepherd created one with her article disparaging the Male Studies courses directly and indirectly by disparaging the courses' creators.

-181. The "threat" from the "Males and the Law" section comes not from teaching legal history, but, as Edmund Burke said from "[t]hose who don't know history are destined to repeat it."
+10). - 169.
+Defendant Shepherd's January 14, 2014, news article titled "University of South Australia gives controversial Male Studies course the snip" disparaged all the proposed courses, including the "Males and the Law" section by publishing: - a.
+In a secondary headline: "CONTROVERSIAL aspects of a Male Studies course will not go ahead." - b.
+"National Union of Students president Deana Taylor said a course like that proposed for the university provided 'a dangerous platform for anti-women views'." - 170.
+The false imputations in these statements were that the content of the "Males and the Law" section posed a danger to females, was anti-women and upsettingly contentious.
+There was no contention or controversy until Defendant Shepherd created one with her articles disparaging the Male Studies courses directly and indirectly by disparaging the courses' creators.
+The "danger" from the "Males and the Law" section comes not from teaching legal history, but, as Edmund Burke said from "[t]hose who don't know history are destined to repeat it."